Behave in a frenzied and violent manner.

 "The berserkars were so called from fighting without armour."

-It was quite some time before the word began to be used in the figurative sense, i.e. for it to be applied to people who 'went berserk' without an allusion to Viking warriors.
+It was quite some time before the word began to be used in the figurative sense, that is, for it to be applied to people who 'went berserk' without an allusion to Viking warriors.
 Rudyard Kipling's book Diversity of Creatures, 1908 has:

 "You went Berserk.
 I've read all about it in Hypatia ... you'll probably be liable to fits of it all your life."